Princess Margaret, Countess of Snowdon: Image

+Margaret was a devout Anglican her whole life, though "she had desires that often conflicted with her faith".
+At one point, she considered becoming Roman Catholic.

 Following Margaret's death, her lady-in-waiting, Lady Glenconner, said that "[Margaret] was devoted to the Queen and tremendously supportive of her".
 Margaret was described by her cousin Lady Elizabeth Shakerley as "somebody who had a wonderful capacity for giving a lot of people pleasure and she was making a very, very, very good and loyal friend".
 Another cousin, Lord Lichfield, said that "[Margaret] was pretty sad towards the end of her life because it was a life unfulfilled".

 The Independent wrote in Townsend's 1995 obituary that "The immense display of popular sentiment and interest [in the relationship] can now be seen to have constituted a watershed in the nation's attitude towards divorce".
 The Archbishop of Canterbury and the Church received much of the popular anger toward the end of the relationship.
 Randolph Churchill believed that rumours "that Fisher had intervened to prevent the Princess from marrying Townsend has done incalculable harm to the Church of England"; a Gallup poll found that 28% agreed, and 59% disagreed, with the Church's refusal to remarry a divorced person while the other spouse was alive.
 Biographer Warwick suggests that Margaret's most enduring legacy is an accidental one.
 Perhaps unwittingly, Margaret paved the way for public acceptance of royal divorce.
 Her life, if not her actions, made the decisions and choices of her sister's children, three of whom divorced, easier than they otherwise would have been.

-Eden reportedly told the Queen in Balmoral when discussing Margaret and Townsend that, regardless of outcome, the monarchy would be damaged.
-Harold Brooks-Baker said "In my opinion, this was the turning point to disaster for the royal family.
+Eden reportedly told Elizabeth in Balmoral when discussing Margaret and Townsend that, regardless of outcome, the monarchy would be damaged.
+In 1995, Harold Brooks-Baker was quoted in Townsend's obituary: "In my opinion, this was the turning point to disaster for the royal family.
 After Princess Margaret was denied marriage, it backfired and more or less ruined Margaret's life.
 The Queen decided that from then on, anyone someone in her family wanted to marry would be more or less acceptable.
 The royal family and the public now feel that they've gone too far in the other direction".